What Is IoT And The Era of Interconnectedness?

 IoMT can connect ships, planes, tanks, drones, soldiers, and operating bases in one network.
 The results mean improved situational awareness, risk assessment, and response time.

-IoBT can be used in soldiers’ equipment – suits, helmets, and weapons.
-The embedded sensors will be able to provide dynamic biometrics such as face, fingerprints, heart rate, gestures, and facial expressions.
+IoBT can be used in soldiers’ equipment - suits, helmets, and weapons.
+The embedded sensors will be able to provide dynamic biometrics such as the face, fingerprints, heart rate, gestures, and facial expressions.

 Those devices will be capable of collecting operational context data.
 That way, analysts can interpret situational context in the field.
 One very important aspect of data collection here will be the continuous monitoring of soldiers’ psychophysical condition.